JohanChataigne/swarm_intelligence/forest/README.md

 The data representation of the forest is implemented by 3 planes:

-Plane 0 indicates the presence of a tree: 1-10 = tree age, 0 = empty
+First plane indicates the presence of a tree: 1-10 = tree age, 0 = empty
-Plane 1 indicates whether a tree is burning: 1-10 = burning time, 0 = not burning
-Plane 2 indicates the presence of water: 1 = water, 0 = empty
+Second plane indicates whether a tree is burning: 1-10 = burning time, 0 = not burning Third plane indicates the presence of water: 1 = water, 0 = empty

-The forest is initialized with 'tree_ratio'% of the space occupied by trees of random age.
+The forest is initialized with a certain ratio of the space occupied by trees of random age.

-### Rules
+### Evolution rules

-The transition rules are as follows.
+The evolution rules are as follows:

 1. A fully burnt tree turns into an empty cell.
 2. A non-burning tree can turn into a burning tree with probability depending on its number of neighbors burning and humidity rate.